jafingerhut/core.btree-vector/doc/intro.md

 First, observe that in tree T', all internal nodes have the same number of children they had in T, except perhaps for some of the nodes in the left fringe of T'.
-If we can find a way to correct those nodes, and preferably a small number of others "near" them, that would be good.
+If we can find a way to correct those nodes, preferably replacing at most a small number of other nodes, that would be good.

 As a special case, if the number of remaining leaves is at most B, then we can simply make all of them children of a new root node, and